noah-nuebling/notes-public/mmf/error-logging-improvement-ideas_oct-2024.md

 (mega.nz doesn't support linebreaks [Mar 2025] so we used '||' instead.)

-## Notes from investigating first sysdiagnose we've been sent (Mar 17 2025)
+## Notes from investigating first sysdiagnose we've been sent [Mar 17 2025]

+(The sysdiagnose from M Dino)

 Inspecting screenshot timestamps:
 - Bad options: